fernando4476/Cs351-GroupProject/README.md

 # Track 2: Technology for Public Goods

-**Problem 2:** Heping find accessable playgrounds or loctions
+**Problem 2:** Difficulty finding accessible playgrounds or locations.

-**Solution 2:** making something like google maps that helps find accessable locations like playgrounds.
+**Solution 2:** Develop a tool similar to Google Maps that helps identify accessible locations, such as playgrounds

-**Problem 3:**  lack of interactive tools in classrooms
+**Problem 3:**  Lack of interactive tools in classrooms

-**Solution 3:**  an interactive real time conspuale map builder
+**Solution 3:**  Build an interactive, real-time map builder for classroom use

 # Track 3: Creative Coding and Cultural Expression

-**Idea - Story - Inspiration 4:**  Kassandra inspiration was seeing how chicago is a melting pot of different  enicalback rounds and how people tend to good to bigger fast food chain and that we need to shine a light on family own restarnts.
+**Idea - Story - Inspiration 4:**  Kassandra was inspired by seeing how Chicago is a true melting pot of diverse ethnic backgrounds.
+She noticed that many people tend to flock to larger fast-food chains, and she felt it was important to shine a light on family-owned restaurants instead.

 **Implementation 4:**

-    we will be making a website using html,react,django, API(google maps), database(sqlite)
+    we will be making a website using html,react,django, API(google maps), database(sql)

 **Idea - Story - Inspiration 5:**